Introduction

 Duration

-Attendance and engagement is expected at 100% at both college lessons and placement.
+Attendance and engagement are expected at 100% at both college lessons and placement.

 Entry Requirements